traefik/plugin-rewritebody/README.md

-# Body Rewrite
+# Rewrite Body

-Body Rewrite is a middleware plugin for [Traefik](https://github.com/containous/traefik) which rewrites the HTTP response body by replacing a search regex by a replacement string.
+Rewrite body is a middleware plugin for [Traefik](https://github.com/containous/traefik) which rewrites the HTTP response body by replacing a search regex by a replacement string.

 ## Configuration